Why, when He ordered you with Fatherly ferociousness to let your requests be made known unto Him, did He turn around and say no?

-So when one blistering morning in Cambodia opened with a shriek from the second story that heralded the presence of a snake (in the trashcan, stupid thing!), Dr. Tom ran to his wife's rescue.
+So when one blistering morning in Cambodia opened with a shriek from the second story that heralded the presence of a snake (in the trashcan, of all places), Dr. Tom ran to his wife's rescue.
 It ended up being the snake's rescue.
-That snake had gotten a little too cozy with a baby diaper and the sticky tag of the diaper had stuck to its scales.
+That snake had gotten a little too cozy with a baby diaper and the sticky fastener of the diaper had stuck to its scales.
 The poor thing was having a hard time wriggling across the floor with that heavy diaper attached.

 Missionary life is full of humorous moments.

 We were their short-termers for the summer.
 Since neither my husband nor Dr. Tom's wife were willing to help out with the surgical procedure necessary to separate diaper from snake, I happily volunteered.

 You see, I have this strange quality: I like snakes.
 I like the way they squirm.
 I like the way they feel in my hands.
 I like their scaley, smooth sides.
 I think the way their little tongues go in and out is cute.